OpenDataManchester/Open3P/docs/3_Data_Specification/3_4_Multipack.md

 # Multipack

 If the complete packaging is further combined to create multipacks, the information is collected here.
-Each row corresponds to a unique complete packaging item or a unique component.
+Each row corresponds to a single packaging item.

 **Note:** The multipack portion is optional (only applies to multipacks).
 If the complete packaging or component is *not* in a multipack, all of the fields below are optional.